pingcap/docs-tidb-operator/en/access-dashboard.md

 >
 > Ingress presumes that Transport Layer Security (TLS) is terminated.
 Therefore, if the current TiDB cluster enables [TLS verification](enable-tls-between-components.md), you cannot access TiDB Dashboard by Ingress.

-Ingress supports TLS (see [Ingress TLS](https://kubernetes.io/docs/concepts/services-networking/ingress/#tls)).
+Ingress supports TLS.
+See [Ingress TLS](https://kubernetes.io/docs/concepts/services-networking/ingress/#tls).
 The following example shows how to use Ingress TLS:

 ```yaml
 apiVersion: extensions/v1beta1